 As the weather begins to warm and the summer approaches one of the real dangers of the summer has come upon us.
 People mistakenly leaving their loved ones, whether human or furry, unattended in hot cars.
 In South Texas, we are already experiencing 100 plus degree days so we can only expect it to get hotter.
 Whether a child is left in a car by accident or intentionally it only takes a matter of minutes for them to overheat.
-On 70-degree day temperatures inside of a car can reach over 100 degrees so it is ridiculous to consider how hot the inside of your car can reach in in triple digit weather.
+On 70-degree day temperatures inside of a car can reach over 100 degrees so it is ridiculous to consider how hot the inside of your car can reach in triple-digit weather.
 Your vehicle essentially becomes an oven.
-These extreme temperatures will cause a kid to quickly overheat leading to heatstroke, dehydration, seizure and/or even worse death.
+These extreme temperatures will cause a kid to quickly overheat leading to heatstroke, dehydration, seizure, and/or even worse death.

-Small children are sometimes forgotten because they are in rear-facing car seats, miscommunication or distraction on behalf of the adult.
+Small children are sometimes forgotten because they are in rear-facing car seats, miscommunication, or distraction on behalf of the adult.
 Overheating on the part of an infant or toddler can happen in a matter of minutes.
-But an even worse situation is when a child is left in the car while an adult goes to run a quick errand.
+But an even worse situation is when a child is left in the car while an adult goes running a quick errand.
 Even with the windows rolled down the temperature inside a vehicle can and will immediately spike.
 Anything can happen to cause a delay but even if the errand is an in and out trip it only takes a few minutes to cause irreversible harm.
 In Corpus Christi, it is unlawful to leave a child in a motor vehicle.
 The city ordinance reads as follows:

 Sec.
 53-10. – Leaving children in motor vehicles.

 It is unlawful for a person to knowingly, intentionally, or with criminal negligence, leave a child in a motor vehicle for longer than five (5) minutes if the child is: